koenrh/shell-scripts/README.md

 Get a list of all announced prefixes for a given autonomous system number (ASN).

+### cleanup-wireless-networks

+Remove the associations for all wireless networks.
+Optionally, specify a list of wireless networks to preserve.

 ### getrdslogs

 Download all logs for a given Amazon RDS instance.